johnofmars/mm-github-pages-starter/_pages/pairings.md

 ## Perks

 ### A reminder of Lion's Chimera Perk
 The Masterwork is *essential* to using the Lion in Crucible!

-New perk:
+Not just for the massively improved reload, but for the new perk:

 > **Chimera** - After this weapon fires, equipped Kinetic and Power weapons gain a brief period of increased handling and accuracy.
 {: .notice--success}